 Our Journal

-The main objective of the journal is to publish articles and research related to visual anthropology and visual studies in general, both from Chile and the rest of Latin America.
-The works, which must be original and unpublished, must address issues related to the still or moving image, and develop theoretical and / or methodological aspects of the relationship between image and culture.
-Of special interest will be those articles that refer to visual heritage, either through collections of photographs and films, or of images included in patrimonial texts.
-In this sense, the works that provide critical and reflective knowledge about the importance of audiovisual media in culture will be privileged.
+The journal's main objective is to publish articles and research related to visual anthropology and visual studies in general, from both Chile and the rest of Latin America.
+The works, which must be original and unpublished, should address topics related to the still or moving image and develop theoretical and/or methodological aspects of the relationship between image and culture.
+Of particular interest will be articles that refer to visual heritage, whether through photography and film collections, or images included in heritage texts.
+In this sense, priority will be given to works that provide critical and reflective knowledge about the importance of images in culture.

-The team of the journal is conformed by a director, an editorial board, an editorial committee, an editor and a designer.
-The tasks of the director include coordinating the team and the work of the editorial body, representing the journal in different institutional instances and disseminating the publication.
-The editorial board - together with the director and the editor - is in charge of the first review of the works, in addition to maintaining contact with the authors and evaluators until the eventual publication of the article, in order to guarantee the quality of the articles published.
-The editorial committee is a support body made up of national and international teachers and researchers who have a recognized track record.
-The editor is responsible for reviewing the final texts and for the bibliography to be correctly cited.
-Lastly, the designer is responsible for the layout and graphic of the magazine in its online supports and in PDF.
+The journal's team is made up of the director, editorial board, editorial committee, editors, and designer.
+The director's duties include coordinating the team and the work of the editorial staff, representing the journal at various institutional levels, and disseminating the publication.
+The editorial board—together with the director and editors—is responsible for the initial review of the works and maintaining contact with the authors and reviewers until the article's eventual publication, with the aim of ensuring the quality of the published works.
+The editorial committee is a support body made up of national and international professors and researchers with recognized experience.
+The editors are responsible for reviewing the final texts and ensuring that the bibliography is correctly cited.
+Finally, the designer is responsible for the layout and graphics of the journal in its online and PDF formats.

-The Journal of Visual Anthropology is aimed at academics, researchers, students and the general public interested in these issues.
+The Journal of Visual Anthropology is aimed at academics, researchers, students, and the general public interested in these topics.

-The editorial structure of the journal includes the following sections: Articles, Interviews, Videos and Book Reviews.
-The objective of the publication is to contribute to the development of visual anthropology from various fields.
-In this way, the different sections aim to provide an overview of the development of visual anthropology, and of visual studies in general in Chile and Latin America.
+The journal's editorial structure includes the following sections: Articles, Interviews, Videos, and Book Reviews.
+The publication's objective is to contribute to the development of visual anthropology from various fields.
+Thus, the different sections aim to provide an overview of the development of visual anthropology and visual studies in general, both in Chile and Latin America.

 Copyright